 Use Case Scenario – Concurrent Load Testing

 With LoadView, there are a variety of ways you can conduct a concurrent user test.
-For example, you can begin load testing with as few as 10 simultaneous users and run these users for 5 minutes to establish your baseline performance metrics.
+For example, you can begin load testing with as few as 10 concurrent users and run these users for 5 minutes to establish your baseline performance metrics.
 After establishing a baseline, you can increase the number of concurrent users by 10 users a minute until you reach 100 concurrent users.
 You may choose to follow that up with a test run for another 5 minutes for every 100 additional concurrent users to be sure that the results level out.

 Some factors that may cause spikes or drops in web page response time while adding concurrent users include additional allocation of memory on the webs server or additional concurrent database connections on the backend.
 These could easily cause a spike in the average page load speed while waiting for the system resources to become free only to drop back to normal levels once the resources have been allocated.

 To test this, you may choose to run a test of 1,000 to 10,000 concurrent users, or until you feel you have adequately proven that your website is capable of handling peak user numbers.
 These tests can be used to identify both the volume of users that causes unacceptable page load speeds as well as the number of concurrent page requests that causes the web app to crash.
 This may be done by running additional load tests that start at a higher volume of users in order to push the system to its limits.

 Concurrent Load Testing from Global Cloud Services

 Do not overload your own network and hardware.

 Utilize the globally distributed cloud to generate the traffic you need.

 External Concurrent User Testing (From Outside Your Network)